technofocus-pte/aisoltnsazmlopsprv/Lab 7/Lab7.md

     - Resource group - Select **RGForMLOps**

-    - Region – Select any nearest region (North Central US is being used here)
+    - Region – Select any nearest region (East US2 is being used here)

     - Name - !!**AOAI-PFXXXX**!!
 (Replace XXXX with a random number to ensure uniqueness)